 I recently heard a church leader explaining a lesson that the church can learn from Starbucks.
 He said, “People value convenience over community.”
-He explained that for years Howard Schultz and other leaders at Starbucks sold Starbucks as a place of community, a third space, where people could meet and engage with one another.
+He explained that for years Howard Schultz and other leaders at Starbucks sold Starbucks as a place of community.
+They sold it as a third space, where people could meet and engage with one another.
 “Now,” this pastor explained, “what people really value is convenience.
 Starbucks has learned this, and the church is going to have to learn this as well.”

 Aggregation versus Congregation

-When I was growing up, churches were building big buildings, or in some cases making an idol out of their building, and people would warn, “The church is not a building.”
-Then came a rise of superstar pastors and cool worship bands, and people would warn, “The church is not an event.”
+When I was growing up, churches were building big buildings.
+In some cases making an idol out of their building, and people would warn, “The church is not a building.”
+Then came a rise of superstar pastors and cool worship bands.
+People would warn, “The church is not an event.”
 But now, in an age of streaming media, we need to be reminded that “the church is not content.”

 The Greek word ecclesia, translated “church,” is probably best understood as the assembly, gathering, or congregation of people called out by the gospel of Jesus and joined together with one another and with him.
 Church, or ecclesia, has more to do with the people than the building, the event, and certainly the content that people consume.
-The church is necessarily about community, and there is an emphasis throughout the scriptures, particularly in the New Testament, urging Christians towards one another.
+The church is necessarily about community.
+There is an emphasis throughout the scriptures, particularly in the New Testament, urging Christians towards one another.

 I heard a pastor describe the difference between an aggregation and a congregation by comparing them to a sack of marbles and a cluster of grapes.
-He said that the church is not an aggregation, a group of people gathered together but disconnected like marbles, but rather a congregation, a group of people joined together organically, like a cluster of grapes, and necessarily bound with one another.
+He said that the church is not an aggregation, a group of people gathered together but disconnected like marbles.
+Rather the church is a congregation, a group of people joined together organically, like a cluster of grapes, and bound with one another.
 The vision of our Lord for his church is that it would be a congregation, not an aggregation.
-The church is not made up of fellow customers who are enjoying and consuming the same kind of coffee; it is a family who, though it may be enjoying coffee together, is primarily focusing on one another.
+The church is not made up of fellow customers who are enjoying and consuming the same kind of coffee.
+It is a family who, though it may be enjoying coffee together, is primarily focusing on one another.

 Before COVID-19, many “leading” churches had begun to organize themselves around content.
 Some had an “online campus” that you could join from anywhere in the world, complete with “online pastors.”
 But most churches were still oriented around their congregations.
 Pastors were focused on pastoring, groups were focused on community, deacons were focused on meeting the practical needs of the body, and the church members were generally focused on one another.